Conservation & Access at

 These adverse impacts are felt particularly acutely by the animals and birds during the breeding seasons April to July, especially when walkers fail to follow recognised clockwise routes and fail to control their dogs.
 In May June, July, strayng from the recognised clockwise route up Carngorm chases calving hinds from the ground where they "heft" their calves.
 This is a teaching process for the young which teaches them how to survive over their lives.
 Human intrusion is destablising to this.

-The Wildlife legislation and the Access Code places a responsibility on walkers to avoid conflicting and disrupting animals and birds, especially during the breeding season, as well as deer management activity in the autumn.
+Wildlife Legislation and the Access Code places a responsibility on walkers to avoid conflicting and disrupting animals and birds, especially during their breeding seasons, as well as deer management activity in the autumn.

 Our policy is designed to give the public access and to advise on how to avoid conflicting with the estate's activities and business.
-From September through November, a short period over which our estate core business takes place, which underwrites jobs, conservation management, and animal welfare, as well as obliging SNH deer management policy.
+From September through November, a short period over which estate core business takes place, which underwrites jobs, conservation management, and animal welfare, as well as obliging SNH deer management policy.

-Such Policy being encouraged by P&K Council and by SNH ( through its access code)
+Such Policy is being encouraged by P&K Council and by SNH ( through its access code)

-When access is available throughout most of the year please work to the following guidelines:
+Access is available throughout most of the rest of the year please work to the following guidelines:

 - Follow the recognised route in a clockwise direction from Invervar, up the track, over the bridge, to the way marks which are signed westward to Carn Gorm.
 Follow the signs and the green and orange way marks.
 Walk up the east side of the ridge to the peak.